 Radu Mihăileanu is a Romanian-born French screenwriter and director.
 His second feature Train de Vie (Train of Life) in 1998 launched his international career.
-The film won the Audience Award for "best foreign film” at the Sundance Film Festival and two awards at the Venice Film Festival.
-Va, Vis et Deviens (Live and Become) in 2005 won three prizes at the Berlin Film Festival and secured his position as one of the most renowned European directors today.
-Le Concert (The Concert) attracted more than 1.9 million spectators in the theatres.
-His last film, La Source des Femmes (The Source) was released in 2011 and selected at the Cannes Film Festival the same year.
-In 2014, he co-produced Cartoonists – Foot Soldiers of Democracy (Caricaturistes, fantassins de la démocratie), a documentary film directed by Stéphanie Valloatto about 12 cartoonists around the world risking their lives to defend democracy.
-The History of Love, which will be released at the end of 2016, is Mihăileanu's first English language film.
+The film won the Audience Award for “Best foreign film” at the Sundance Film Festival and two awards at the Venice Film Festival.
+Va, Vis et Deviens (Live and Become) in 2005 won three prices at the Berlin Film Festival and secured his position as one of the most renowned European directors today.
+Le Concert (The Concert) attracted more than 19 million spectators in the theatres.
+La source des femmes (The Source) was released in 2011 and selected at the Cannes Film Festival the same year.
+In 2014, he co-produced Cartoonists – Foot soldiers of Democracy (Caricaturistes, fantassins de la démocratie), a documentary film directed by Stéphanie Valloatto about 12 cartoonists around the world risking their lives to defend democracy.
+His last film, The History of love, which he directed and co-wrote, was released at the end of 2016.